carpentries-incubator/workflows-nextflow/_episodes/03-channels.md

 ### fromPath

-The previous channel factories methods dealt with sending one or more values.
-A special channel factory method `fromPath` is used when dealing with files.
+The previous channel factory methods dealt with sending general values in a channel.
+A special channel factory method `fromPath` is used when wanting to pass files.

-The `fromPath` factory method create a **queue channel** emitting one or more files matching a pattern that specifies the file path.
+The `fromPath` factory method creates a **queue channel** emitting one or more files matching a file path.
-This pattern can be the location of a single file or a pattern that matches multiple files or directories.
+This file path (written as a quoted string) can be the location of a single file or a "glob pattern" that matches multiple files or directories.

-**The location of the file should be specified as a relative path to the location of nextflow script you are running**.

-The script below creates a queue channel with a single file as its' content.
+The script below creates a queue channel with a single file as its content.

 ~~~
 ch = Channel.fromPath( 'data/yeast/reads/ref1_2.fq.gz' )